Resize images online.

 | App icon (iOS) | 1024 × 1024 px |

-Resizing and compression are complementary, not competing, techniques:
+Resizing and compression are complementary, not competing, techniques.

-- Compress when the pixel dimensions are already appropriate but the file size is too large — for example, a correctly sized 1200 × 800 px JPEG that is still 2 MB because it was saved at 100% quality.
+- Compress: when the pixel dimensions are already appropriate but the file size is too large — for example, a correctly sized 1200×800 px JPEG that is still 2 MB because it was saved at 100% quality.

-- Both when the image is both oversized in dimensions and file size — resize first to the correct pixel dimensions, then compress to reduce the file size further.
+- Both: when the image is oversized in both dimensions and file size.
+Resize first to the correct pixel dimensions, then compress to reduce the file size further.